 You can get a tuk-tuk for 50 baht (US$ 1.60) per person per trip if you don’t want to drag your luggage around.
 They are essentially motorbikes with a sidecar that can accommodate up to three people.

 Alternatively, scooters are also available for rent for about 500 baht (US$ 16.25) per day.

 Best time to visit Koh Lipe

 If you want to have the best weather conditions, the best time to visit Koh Lipe is between November and April.
 December to February is the peak season and prices tend to be higher.
 May to October is the low season, so you’ll end up with better hotel deals, but do expect some rainfalls.

 - Food to try: Tom Yum, Green Curry, Pad Thai, coconut ice cream, Thai pancake, coconut donut.

-- Book hotels well in advance if you’re traveling during high season.
+- Book hotels well in advance if you’re traveling during the high season.

-- There are three ATMs on the island, all located along the walking street.
+- There are only three ATMs on the island, all located along the walking street.

 - Scout out the bioluminescent planktons at the more secluded and darker beaches during nighttime.

-- You can now get a visa on arrival on Koh Lipe.
+- You can now get a visa on arrival in Koh Lipe.